What are Fully Depreciated Assets?

 - The useful life of the asset has been expired.

-- The asset has been hit by an impairment charge which is equal to the original cost of the asset.
+- The asset has been hit by an impairment charge, which is equal to the asset's original cost.

-- In the balance sheet, if the accumulated depreciation on the liability side equals the original cost of the asset, it means the asset has been depreciated fully and no further depreciation can be provided and charge to the profit & loss account as an expense.
+- In the balance sheet, if the accumulated depreciation on the liability side equals the asset's original cost, it means the asset has been depreciated fully, and no further depreciation can be provided and charged to the profit & loss account as an expense.

 Accounting for Fully Depreciated Assets